bartoszlenar/Validot/docs/DOCUMENTATION.md

 ### Reference loop

-- Reference loop is a loop in a reference graph of your incoming model.
+- The reference loop is a loop in a reference graph of your incoming model.
-    - In another words; reference loop exists in a model if you traverse through its members and can reach some reference twice at some point.
+    - In other words; reference loop exists in a model if you traverse through its members and can reach some reference twice at some point.
-    - On a simple example (imagine a classic linked list, letters represents references):
+    - On a simple example (imagine a classic linked list, letters represent references):
         - `A->A`, a direct self-reference; type defines a member of the same type and the object has itself assigned there.
-        - `A->B->C->A`, no direct self-reference, but `A` has member `B` that has member `C` that has member `A`, so same reference as at the beginning.
+        - `A->B->C->A`, no direct self-reference, but `A` has member `B`, that has member `C`, that has member `A`, so same reference as at the beginning.

 ``` csharp
 public class A